kmjones1979/ansible-demo/README.md

  - Additional firewall configuration might be required on your servers.

-To disable your firewall on CentOS 7.1:
+To disable and stop your firewall on CentOS 7.1:

 ```
 sudo systemctl disable firewalld